Gaston Palewski: Biography

-Palewski was born in Paris into a Jewish family, the son of an industrialist Maurice Serge Moïse Herch Palewski (b.
-1867 in Kobryń, then in Russian Empire, now in Belarus - d.
-1938) and his wife Rose née Diamant-Berger (b.
-1869 in Buzău, Romania - d.
-1954).
+Palewski was born in Paris into a Jewish family, the son of industrialist Maurice Serge Moïse Herch Palewski (1867 in Kobryń, Belarus, Russian Empire – 1938) and his wife Rose (née Diamant-Berger; 1869 in Buzău, Romania – 1954).
 Gaston Palewski was educated at the Sorbonne, at the École Libre des Sciences Politiques and at Oxford University—he spoke excellent English and was a convinced Anglophile.
 Using family connections, he obtained a post with Marshal Hubert Lyautey, the French Resident-General in Morocco.
 In 1928 he became principal private secretary to Paul Reynaud, a leading politician who was then Minister for Finances and who became Prime Minister of France in March 1940.
 Through Reynaud, in 1934, he first met Charles de Gaulle, and became a supporter of his political and military views.

 On the outbreak of war in 1939 Palewski was commissioned as a lieutenant in the French Air Force, and saw action following the German invasion of France in May 1940.
 He was in French North Africa at the time of the armistice of June 1940.
 Refusing to accept France's defeat, he reached London at the end of August and joined de Gaulle's Free French Forces.
 De Gaulle appointed him Director of Political Affairs of the Free French movement, and he played a leading role in negotiations between de Gaulle and the British government, which at first regarded de Gaulle with scepticism.
 In March 1941 he was given the rank of lieutenant-colonel and command of the Free French Army in East Africa, leading it against the Italian forces during the recapture of French Somaliland (now Djibouti).
 In September 1942, he was recalled to London to become de Gaulle's Directeur du Cabinet, a post in which he followed de Gaulle from London to Algiers in 1943 and then in August 1944 to liberated Paris.
 He became known as de Gaulle's homme de confiance (right-hand man), and his diplomatic skills and knowledge of the British made him invaluable to de Gaulle, who neither understood the British nor trusted them.